stormkit-io/stormkit-io/docs/features/3-multiple-environments.md

 # Multiple environments

 <section>
-With Stormkit you can create multiple environments per application.
-Each environment will point to a branch and when that branch is updated Stormkit will automatically deploy it (given you have <a href="/docs/deployments/auto-deployments">Auto Deployments</a>.
+With Stormkit, you can create multiple environments per application.
+Each environment points to a specific branch, and when that branch is updated, Stormkit will automatically deploy it (provided you have <a href="/docs/deployments/auto-deployments">Auto Deployments</a> enabled).
 </section>

 # Default environment

 <section>
 By default, each application comes with a production environment already set.
-You'll need to configure it to deploy it successfully.
-The production environment cannot be deleted or renamed.
-However, you can change the branch it points.
-Any branch that does not match an environment's branch (a feature branch) will be deployed with the default environment's configuration.
+You'll need to configure it to deploy successfully.
+The production environment cannot be deleted or renamed, but you can change the branch it points to.
+Any branch that does not match an environment's configured branch (such as a feature branch) will be deployed using the default environment's configuration.

 </section>

 # Creating an environment

 <section>
-In order to create a new environment, select your application.
-You'll be directly brought to a screen where you see a list of environments.
-On top right, you'll see an <code>Add Environment.</code> Click on that and a <a href="/docs/deployments/configuration">configure</a> your environment.
+To create a new environment, select your application.
+You'll be taken directly to your application's default environment (production).
+On the left navigation menu, you'll see an <code>Add Environment</code> button.
+Click it and then <a href="/docs/deployments/configuration">configure</a> your environment.

 <div class="img-wrapper">
     <img src="/assets/docs/features/env-screen.png" alt="Env screen" />